 I have two of the most amazing kids any father can ask for.
 However, my kid’s mother has been pregnant four times.
 The first pregnancy ended in miscarriage and the second ended in a funeral.
 Because of experiencing the death of one of my children and by working in the healthcare field, the brevity of life is very real to me and I take it seriously.

-Not only do I work in the healthcare field, but I have gone through two careers since graduating from college in 2002.
+Not only do I work in the healthcare field, I have gone through two careers since graduating from college in 2002.
 It’s been difficult changing my perspective and mindset while going through those careers.
-Not knowing if my family will have food on the table at times or that we might have to skip a car payment was scary.
+Not knowing if my family would have food on the table at times or that we might have to skip a car payment was scary.
 Deep within every man is a motivation to provide for his family and if that is ever questioned or taken away, he feels inadequate.
 I was confronted with inadequacy daily.

 I’ve had to adjust.
 I’ve been uncomfortable.
 I’ve had to start from scratch.
 I’ve had the rug pulled out from under me.
 I’ve experienced the crushing reality of defeat.
 I’ve been at the lowest point of self-pity and worthlessness.
 I’ve been at the bottomless pit where the only place I could look to was up.